openequella/openequella.github.io/guides/RestAPIGuide.md

 ## OAuth Login

-The EQUELLA REST API supports OAuth 2.0 login.
-To use OAuth login, you must first register an OAuth Client within EQUELLA.
+The openEQUELLA REST API supports OAuth 2.0 login.
+To use OAuth login, you must first register an OAuth Client within openEQUELLA.
 This can be done from the OAuth Settings function accessed from the Settings page.

 You will need the following privileges to fully administer OAuth Clients:
 * CREATE_OAUTH_CLIENT